Museveni responds to The Sunrise with a promise to ban importation of animal feed

 A huge chunk of this foreign exchange haemorrhage was due to manufacturers importing starch and industrial sugar, much of which can be produced locally, but had come on the government’s radar as an important issue until we exposed the truth.

-President Museveni has promised to address this loss of revenue by supporting sugar companies to produce industrial-grade sugar, while also put efforts on production of starch.
+President Museveni has promised to address this loss of revenue by supporting sugar companies to produce industrial-grade sugar, while also put efforts on production.